Learn how to do a brain dump and turn your huge to-do list into an actionable, prioritized checklist you can actually stick with.

 What you’re doing is making a logical action plan instead of an emotional one.
 You’re not just flying by the seat of your pants trying to do it all.
 You’re making educated decisions on what you need to do and when.
 This is so important because we often get caught up in projects we don’t have time and money for, while pushing the real priorities aside.

-After you’ve finished that Master Checklist, get after it Girl!
+After you’ve finished that action plan, get after it!
 Schedule the tasks in your calendar, carve out time in your day, and enlist your family to help out.
 You’ve got a written roadmap now, and as long as you stick with it, you’ll never feel lost or stuck.
 Just work on things when you can and cross them off when they’re done, working from top to bottom and finishing one project entirely before starting the next.